naeemmohd/python/Python 201/012-RESTfulAPIDeploytoOwnServer/README.md

         ![Create a Postgres User by the name cloud_user](../images/002-012-loginandverifythenewuseranddatabase.png)

     * Step 3: ***Secure connection to Postgres***
-      * Please use the following command - Please update the following line in the Postgres configuration file at location - ***/var/lib/pgsql/data/pg_hba.conf**
+      * Please use the following command - Please update the following line in the Postgres configuration file at location - ***sudo nano /var/lib/pgsql/data/pg_hba.conf**
       * In Ubuntu based systems it might be at location -  /etc/postgresql/9.5/main/pg_hba.conf Otherwise find the file bby issuing a command - ***locate pg_hba.conf***
       * So change the line from
         ```